lzwjava/blog-source/_posts/2024-11-28-learn-tips-en.md

 * Sleep well.
 Take naps if tired.

 * Attitude or motivation is hard to lie to yourself about.
-Follow your true passion as long as you are learning.
+Follow your true passion.

 * Environment is important.
 You don't need to learn English hard if you grow up in English-speaking countries.